 - Extended relative to what?

 - How extended is it?
-A lot, a little, something in between?
+A lot, a little, or something in between?

 How to Define Extended?